hgonzago/DevSummit-presentations/README.md

-# presentations
+# Developer Summit presentations

-Dumping ground for presentations
+Here you can access the presentations used for Developer Summits in years past.

+### 2017

+### 2016